Cloudy Kitchen

 4. Add in the m&ms and chopped chocolate and mix to incorporate with a spatula.

-5. Using a 2 Tbsp cookie scoop, scoop balls of dough onto the prepared baking sheets.
+5. Using a 2 tablespoon cookie scoop, scoop balls of dough onto the prepared baking sheets.
 If you do not have a cookie scoop, the balls of dough should weigh approximately 60g each.
 I do 6 per sheet and bake one tray at a time.
 You are welcome to do both at once if you trust your oven.

 6. Gently roll the dough into balls and space apart on the baking sheet.